OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:2

-> You with Your own hand drove out the nations; then You planted them;
+> With Your mighty hand, You drove out the nations and established our ancestors;
-> You afflicted the peoples, then You let them go free.
+> You afflicted the peoples and then set them free.

 ## Psalm 44:3